Sunil Bhatia

 Ethnography and qualitative methods

-Sunil Bhatia is an internationally recognized professor of psychology and human development.
-He is known for his work in cultural psychology and identity development.
-He has conducted research on narrative psychology, migration, globalization, and how cultural contexts influence psychological development.
-His work often examines the intersection of culture, identity, and human development across different sociocultural contexts.
-He teaches courses such as “Globalization and Cultural Identity,” "Media, Self, and Society,” "Qualitative Inquiry and Ethnographic Methods,” and “Language, Narrative, and Self."
+Professor Sunil Bhatia is a globally recognized professor specializing in psychology and human development, particularly in cultural psychology, race, and identity formation.
+His research encompasses narrative psychology, racism, migration, and globalization, focusing on how cultural contexts shape psychological growth.
+He frequently explores the interplay of culture, identity, and human development within diverse sociocultural settings.
+Bhatia teaches courses including “Globalization and Cultural Identity,” "Media, Self, and Society,” "Qualitative Inquiry and Ethnographic Methods,” and “Language, Narrative, and Self."

-His book publications include American Karma: Race, culture and identity in the Indian diaspora (2007, New York University Press) and Decolonizing Psychology: Globalization, Social Justice and Indian Youth Identities (2018, Oxford University press).
+His book publications include American Karma: Race, Culture and Identity in the Indian Diaspora (2007, New York University Press) and Decolonizing Psychology: Globalization, Social Justice and Indian Youth Identities (2018, Oxford University Press).
 His second book received the 2018 William James Book Award from the American Psychological Association.
-This highly prestigious award honors a recent book that brings together diverse subfields of psychology and related disciplines.
-The International Congress of Qualitative Inquiry also awarded Decolonizing Psychology an "honorable mention" for its Outstanding 2018 Qualitative book award.
+This highly prestigious award honors a recent book that combines diverse psychology subfields and related disciplines.
+The International Congress of Qualitative Inquiry also awarded Decolonizing Psychology an "honorable mention" for its Outstanding 2018 Qualitative Book Award.

-Bhatia has received numerous awards including Connecticut College's 2018 Nancy Batson Nisbet Rash Faculty Research Award and the 2005 John King Excellence in Teaching Award; the American Psychological Association's 2015 International Humanitarian Award; and 2017 Theodore Sarbin Award for distinguished contributions to psychology.
+Professor Bhatia has earned numerous international and college-wide awards for his exceptional research, teaching, and service.
+These honors include the 2018 Nancy Batson Nisbet Rash Faculty Research Award from Connecticut College, the 2005 John King Excellence in Teaching Award, the American Psychological Association's 2015 International Humanitarian Award, and the 2017 Theodore Sarbin Award for distinguished contributions to Psychology.
+In 2024, the Connecticut Psychological Association awarded Professor Bhatia the prestigious "Distinguished Contributions to Racial and Ethnic Diversity in Psychology."

-In 2011, Campus Compact selected Bhatia as one of the four runners-up for the Thomas Ehrlich Civically Engaged Faculty Award, which recognizes faculty for leadership in advancing students’ civic learning.
-In 2007, Bhatia received a Community Service Award from the Connecticut Department of Higher Education.
-In 2001, the students of Unity House awarded Bhatia the Tyrone Ferdnance Award for excellence in teaching and community service.
+In 2011, Campus Compact named Professor Bhatia one of four runners-up for the Thomas Ehrlich Civically Engaged Faculty Award, which honors faculty who enhance students’ civic education.
+Bhatia also received a Community Service Award from the Connecticut Department of Higher Education in 2007.
+Additionally, in 2001, the Unity House students awarded Professor Bhatia the Tyrone Ferdnance Award for outstanding teaching and community involvement service.

 Contact Sunil Bhatia